notalentgeek/airport/report/report.md

 NGINX is the last process in the operating system before requests and responds go to the Internet.

-# Key Directories and Files.
+# Key Directories and Files

 * ./Dockerfile as an init file for Docker container.
 * ./airport_management/fixtures/airport_management/css for JSON version of the database.